NoeliaCI/coffee-meows/README.md

 ### Home Page

   #### Welcome Section
-  * This section welcomes the user an gives an insight of what type of drinks and food can be found at the cafe.
+  * This section welcomes the user and gives an insight of what type of drinks and food can be found at the cafe.
-  * The welcome section includes animated icons of paws and coffee cup.
+  * The welcome section includes animated icons of paws and a coffee cup.

 ![Welcome section](assets/documentation/welcom-section.png)